ClusterLabs/PAF/Quick_Start-Debian-9-crm.md

 cluster, decides where the primary is promoted and where the standbys are started.

-The `pgsql-master-ip` resource controls the `pgsql-vip` IP address.
-It is started on the node hosting the PostgreSQL master resource.
+The `pgsql-pri-ip` resource controls the `pgsql-vip` IP address.
+It is started on the node hosting the PostgreSQL primary resource.

 Now the fencing is working, we can add all other resources and constraints all together in the same time:

   1. the PostgreSQL `pgsqld` resource
-  2. the multistate `pgsql-ha` responsible to clone `pgsqld` everywhere and define the roles (master/slave) of each clone
+  2. the multistate `pgsql-ha` responsible to clone `pgsqld` everywhere and define the roles (`Master`/`Slave`) of each clone
-  3. the IP address that must be started on the PostgreSQL master node
+  3. the IP address that must be started on the PostgreSQL primary node
-  4. the collocation of the master IP address with the PostgreSQL master instance
+  4. the collocation of the vIP address with the PostgreSQL primary instance
-  5. the ordering constraints between the IP address and the PostgreSQL master
+  5. the ordering constraints between the IP address and the primary instance

 ~~~
 crm conf <<EOC